KonishchevDmitry/investments/docs/brokers.md

 can ask support for *.xlsx version of it and place it to the broker statements directory.
 The program will find it and merge its information with broker statement.

 Tinkoff broker statements don't contain any information about corporate actions, so stock splits must be specified manually via `corporate_actions` configuration option.

-<a name="bcs"></a>
-## БКС

-The program expects broker statements in `*.xls` format.

-Dividends aren't parsed out from broker statements yet.
-I use ETFs which don't pay dividends, so I don't have an example of how they are look like in the broker statements.